aleksa-sukovic/scrapy/README.md

 Get access to Symphony's DOM crawler.

-Even tough Crawly is based on Symphony's DOM crawler, it does not aims to replace it, rather just to make it's usage more pleasant.
+Crawly does not aim to replace Symphony's DOM crawler, rather just to make it's usage more pleasant.
 That's why not all methods are exposed directly trough Crawly.

-Introduction `raw` method allowing you to utilise the underlying crawler.
+Using `raw` method allows you to utilise the underlying Symphony's crawler.

 ```php
     $crawly = new Crawly('<ul><li>Hello</li><li>World!</li></ul>');